 Eat this five times a week: Summer garden soup served with 5 oz. broiled pork tenderloin, 3 oz sweet potato topped with 1 teaspoon trans fat-free spread, and 1/2 cup prepared collard greens sautéed in 1 teaspoon olive oil.
 Don't miss the 9 things you never knew about type-2 diabetes.

 The Power-Burn snack

 Eat this two days a week: Grapes.
 Be sure you know the best and worst diabetic drinks to have with each meal.

 The Nourish snack

-Eat this five days a week: Sliced apple topped with cinnamon; 1 cup 2% milk.
-Don’t miss these diabetes myths that could be sabotaging your health.
+Eat this five days a week: Sliced apple topped with cinnamon; 1 cup 2 percent milk.
+Next, check out these diabetes myths that could be sabotaging your health.